aboldguess/the-42nd/README.md

 The client will automatically proxy requests to the server on port `5000`.

 Once both services are running you can visit `http://localhost:3000` to use the app.

+### QR codes
+Each clue and side quest automatically includes a QR code that encodes its URL.
+Scanning a code directs players to that page.
+Unauthenticated users are routed to onboarding and back.
+The APP_BASE_URL variable sets the base URL used in these codes.